onyx1409/NetworkLayerWithCacheExample/README.md

 # NetworkLayerWithCacheExample

-This is example of Network Layer with caching using services written in Swift
+This is example of Network Layer with caching using service-oriented architecture written in Swift